 IOF is levied on Brazilian currency purchased or sold, securities sold or purchased, loans and similar transactions, as well as over insurance premiums.

 The IOF rate for foreign exchange transactions applies to some international remittances and it is set at 0.38% over the value of the currency exchange transaction (the amount in Brazilian reals of the foreign currency being purchased).
-If the foreign exchange transaction is made by credit card, then the rate is set at 5.38%.
+If the foreign exchange transaction is made by credit card, then the rate is set at 4.38% (to be gradually reduced to zero by January 2028).

 Among other exceptions, foreign exchange transactions carried out for converting a foreign direct investment into the acquisition of shares traded in the Brazilian stock market are subject to a 0% IOF rate.
 In September 2022 the zero rate was also extended to publicly distributed loan securities issued by non-financial institutions.